10 Tips To Making Amazing French Press Coffee

 TIP #7.
 PREHEAT THE POT

-Warm up the French press with hot water prior to brewing your coffee.
+Warm up the french press with hot water prior to brewing your coffee.
+Pour a little hot water into your coffee press to heat the inside then dump it out and place your coarse grinds in.
 This will keep your coffee from getting cold sooner.

 TIP #8.
 WET THE GRINDS FIRST

-Once you place the coffee grounds in the bottom of the French press, pour just enough water to wet the grinds first and let it stand for 30 seconds.
-This will let the coffee to bloom and allow any gas from the beans to escape.
-After 30 seconds, pour the rest of the water to fill the French press.
+Once you place the coffee grounds in the bottom of the french press, pour just enough water to wet the grinds first and let it stand for 30 seconds to let the coffee steep.
+This will let the coffee to bloom and allow any carbon dioxide gas from the beans to escape.
+After 30 seconds, use a wooden spoon and give it a gentle stir to ensure there are no dry grinds.
+Now pour the rest of the water to fill the french press.

 TIP #9.
 USE A TIMER